flyisland/sempv2/README.md

 $ pip install .
 ```

+## Caution

+Basically all attributes related to credentials (such as passwords) are "write-only", which means that they cannot be exported and cannot be backed up.

+Please remember to manually set up all the credential attributes in the JSON file before restoring the VPN or DMR Cluster.

+You can find out all "write-only" attributes on the official [Solace SEMPv2 Help](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/config/index.html).

 ## Usage

 ### VPN

-Run `sempv2 vpn` to show the help message:
+Run `sempv2` to show the help message:

 ```bash
 $ sempv2